Last Year’s Winner: Courtney B. Vance, “The People v. O.J. Simpson: American Crime Story”

 So far, HBO is two-for-two when submitting its two leads in the same category: Both Riz Ahmed and John Turturro were nominated at the SAG Awards and Golden Globes.
 That being said, neither won at either ceremony.
 Might they split up their duo to avoid vote splitting and spread the wealth?
 We’ll see soon enough, and the network could be influenced by how many other options they have in the field.
 Robert De Niro looks phenomenal as Bernie Madoff in advanced footage of “The Wizard of Lies,” and Jude Law has earned raves for his nuanced, knowing turn in “The Young Pope.”

 That’s four candidates for HBO including both “Night Of” leads, and it’s not like it’s the only game in town.
-FX has strong contenders in Ewan McGregor (“Fargo”) and, assuming “Taboo” runs as a limited series, Tom Hardy.
-Meanwhile past nominees Benedict Cumberbatch (“Sherlock”) and Timothy Hutton (“American Crime”) are again up for consideration.
+FX has a strong contender in Ewan McGregor (“Fargo”), and past nominees Benedict Cumberbatch (“Sherlock”) and Timothy Hutton (“American Crime”) are again up for consideration.

 And then there’s the wild cards.
 Tchéky Karyo certainly merits a nod for his passionate work in “The Missing” Season 2, but the first season didn’t catch on with voters.
 Michael Gambon could earn his third Emmy nod if enough Academy members get around to “Churchill’s Secrets,” and Jonathan Groff will need “Looking’s” cult fanbase to rise up around the movie if he wants to get his first nomination.
 Finally, National Geographic Channel is already giving its first scripted miniseries, “Genius,” a big push with critics.
 If it sparks with viewers, star Geoffrey Rush could be up for his second Emmy.